Halo Infinite reveal pits the Master Chief against The Banished in an open world

 Microsoft has begun to peel back the layers of Halo Infinite today with a reveal trailer during the Xbox Games Showcase and a deep dive into the gameplay of the new installment in the 19-year-old sci-fi shooter series that stars the supersoldier Master Chief.
-This preview showed the Spartan warrior fighting against The Banished faction and its huge Brute fighters.
+This preview showed the Spartan warrior fighting against The Banished faction and its huge Brute fighters in an open world — with a grappling hook.

-Halo Infinite will likely be one of the top games that could help Microsoft sell the Xbox Series X video game console.
+Halo Infinite will probably be one of the top games that could help Microsoft sell the Xbox Series X video game console.
 But Microsoft has also said such games will likely be available on the current console, the Xbox One, and the Windows PC as well.
 In that sense, players won’t be forced to buy a new console just to play Halo Infinite.

-Among the leaks: Halo Infinite’s box art revealed Master Chief is getting a grappling hook, which should make give him a lot more mobility on the battlefield.
-And yes, this one proved accurate, as the first gameplay demo showed the chief making use of the grappling hook to move to higher ground.
+Among the leaks: Halo Infinite’s box art revealed Master Chief is getting a grappling hook, which should give him a lot more mobility on the battlefield.
+And yes, this leak proved accurate, as the first gameplay demo showed the chief making use of the grappling hook to move to higher ground.
 He also used the hook to zip right to an Elite and take it out with a punch to the face.

-There is a lot of pent-up demand for Halo, as this is the first core game the series has received in five years.
-Back in 2015, Microsoft said that Halo had generated $4.6 billion in revenue and 65 million copies sold.
+There is a lot of pent-up demand for Halo, as this is the first new core game the series has received in five years.
+Back in 2015, Microsoft said that Halo had generated $4.6 billion in revenue and sold 65 million copies.
 But players who haven’t revisited the franchise during that time may have forgotten that Halo 5: Guardians had a convoluted story, as you might expect when a series hits its fifth installment and the storytellers are hard-pressed to come up with something original.
 The headline of Halo 5 was that Master Chief, the hero of the series who had saved humanity many times over, had become a traitor.
 It ended with a cliffhanger.

 There were, of course, many fans who didn’t care about that storyline in the single-player campaign because all they cared about was multiplayer.
-Halo 5 had a co-op-enabled single-player campaign and a multiplayer mode dubbed Warzone that pit 12 players against 12 in battles with lots of additional cannon fodder.
-The multiplayer-only fan have been itching for something new to play as well, and they could care less what the new story is going to be about.
+Halo 5 had a co-op-enabled single-player campaign and a multiplayer mode dubbed Warzone that pitted 12 players against 12 in battles with lots of additional cannon fodder.
+The multiplayer-only fans have been itching for something new to play as well, and they could care less what the new story is going to be about.

 Microsoft acquired Bungie, the original developer of Halo, in 2000 as it was preparing the 2001 launch of the original Xbox game console.
 The game was a huge hit and helped Microsoft snag the No. 2 spot in the game console business.
 Bungie spun out of Microsoft in 2007 and went its own way with the Destiny franchise.
 But Microsoft kept part of the team, dubbed 343 Industries, and continued to make more games in the Halo series.